-- It conserves the landscape character of the village and the Parish area including the Character of the High Weald Area of Outstanding Natural Beauty (having regard to Policy CE2) or its setting and having regard to the ESCC Landscape Character Assessment and the more localised Crowhurst Landscape Character, Sensitivity and Capacity Assessment (CLCSCA); - It does not result in the erosion or loss of the identified protected village gaps as shown on CNDP Map 2 and important open/natural spaces as shown on CNDP Map 3, which give the village its High Weald identity and Local Green Spaces on CNDP Map 4; - 3.
-The development does not impact on important valley and village views as defined on CNDP Map 2; - 4.
+- It conserves the landscape character of the village and the Parish area including the Character of the High Weald Area of Outstanding Natural Beauty (having regard to Policy CE2) or its setting and having regard to the ESCC Landscape Character Assessment and the more localised Crowhurst Landscape Character, Sensitivity and Capacity Assessment (CLCSCA); - 2.
+It does not result in the erosion or loss of the identified Important Open Areas as shown on the Proposals Map and CNDP Map 2; - 3.
+The development does not impact on important valley and village views as defined on the Proposals Map and CNDP Map 2; - 4.
 Where development is in accordance with other policies in the development plan, development will be expected to be designed to include landscaping which will be consistent with the landscape characteristics of its locality as defined by the CLCSCA and with regard to Policy CE2.